 Philippe heard something heavy scrape on stone and then the squeal of rusty iron.
 Clearly the man was unbolting the door and going to deposit something – most likely something vile and unwholesome by the sacrificial alter.
 In a panic Philippe looked around.
 Near the door’s hinges there was a small crevice.
 Hoping against hope that the shadows would be sufficient to hide him, Philippe pressed his body into the space.

-The door jolted open an inch or two, and the slowly creaked open.
-The man muttered something, picked up what Philippe discovered were two buckets full of some noisome liquid, and entered the passageway.
+The door jolted open an inch or two, and then slowly creaked open.
+The man muttered something as he came into Philippe’s view carrying two buckets full of some noisome liquid.
 Without hesitation, the man started down the stairs leaving the door open.

 Philippe stifled a cry of joy.
 He had gained entry into Malfait’s dark chateau!
 There was nothing to stop him now.
 Seeking to emulate a cat he slipped into the chateau and found himself in what was evidently the scullery.
 At the far end, a set of stairs was visible.
 Resisting the urge to run, Philippe made his way across the room, and paused at the foot of the steps to listen for the woman.
 Then he ascended the stairs which terminated in what must have been a grand dining room at one time.
 Now, there was naught but a table too small for the room upon which stood a pair of tarnished candlesticks holding the yellowed stumps of candles.
 The corners of the room were dominated by thick cobwebs.
 Discolored rectangles on the wood-paneled walls revealed where paintings had once hung.
 The floor was covered with a blanket of dust – except for a single path which lead through a set of double doors on the far side of the room.